The Best Creative Classes in Hobart if You’re Dying to DIY

 While the Tasmanian capital is known for its top-tier restaurants and breathtaking natural scenery, Hobart is also an emerging arts hub — attracting creative types to its shores thanks to it being the home of MONA (the Museum of Old and New Art) and the Dark Mofo festival.

-If you’re a budding artist yourself, there’s plenty of creative classes in Hobart to allow you to explore your own skills.
+If you’re a budding artist yourself, there are also plenty of creative classes in Hobart to allow you to explore your own skills.
 From painting to photography, flower arranging to pottery, why not try everything to find your hidden talent?

 Glazed & Confused Pottery

-The fabulously named Glazed & Confused hosts two types of classes in its Hobart pottery studio.
-Build & Booze is a hand building session in which you’ll use coiling and pinch pot methods to create a small pot for a plant, a bowl or a vase during the class.
+The fabulously named Glazed & Confused hosts a few types of classes in its Hobart pottery studio.
+Build & Booze is a hand-building session in which you’ll use coiling and pinch pot methods to create a small pot for a plant, a bowl or a vase during the class.
 In Wheel & Wine, you’ll be guided in using a pottery wheel for your clay creation.
 Just make sure you’ve got one hand free for your glass of complimentary wine!
 The studio offers more intensive courses as well, so jump online to explore all the creative classes on offer.

 52b Bathurst Street, Hobart